 Yes!
 You can sign for your own service on vessels you own.
 You need to sign both sections of the CG-719S small vessel sea service form.
-Don't forget to complete the bottom part of section III when you signed twice.
+Don't forget to complete the bottom part of section III, where you will sign twice.

 If you are documenting sea time on a vessel you own and signing your own sea service documentation for my USCG license you will always need to provide proof of ownership for every vessel you are submitting to the USCG.